Tasmanian giant crab

-The Tasmanian giant crab, Pseudocarcinus gigas (sometimes known as the giant deepwater crab, giant southern crab or queen crab) is a very large species of crab that resides on rocky and muddy bottoms in the oceans off Southern Australia.
-It is the only species in the genus Pseudocarcinus.
+The Tasmanian giant crab (Pseudocarcinus gigas), also known as the Tasmanian king crab, giant deepwater crab, giant southern crab, queen crab, or bullcrab, is a very large species of crab that resides on rocky and muddy bottoms in the oceans off Southern Australia.
+It is the only extant species in the genus Pseudocarcinus.

 Habitat

 The Tasmanian giant crab lives on rocky and muddy bottoms in the oceans off Southern Australia on the edge of the continental shelf at depths of 20–820 m.
 It is most abundant at 110–180 m in the summer and 190–400 m in the winter.
 The seasonal movements generally follow temperature as it prefers 12–14 C. The full temperature range where the species can be seen appears to be 10–18 C.

 Description

 The Tasmanian giant crab is one of the largest crabs in the world, reaching a mass of 17.6 kg and a carapace width of up to 46 cm.
-Among crabs only the Japanese spider crab (Macrocheira kaempferi) can weigh more.
+Among crabs, only the Japanese spider crab (Macrocheira kaempferi) can weigh more.
 Male Tasmanian giant crabs reach more than twice the size of females, which do not exceed 7 kg.
-Males have one normal-sized and one oversized claw (which can be longer than the carapace width), while both claws are normal-sized in the females.
+Males have one normal-sized and one oversized claw (which can be longer than the carapace width), while both claws are normal-sized in females.
 This crab is mainly whitish-yellow below and red above; the tips of the claws are black.
 Small individuals are yellowish-and-red spotted above.